carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 (The for loop is needed to turn off the background logging the notebook does itself.
 It's not needed in a Python script.)

+By setting the logging level to "debug", our output "log.txt" file will now capture all logging information with a flag of 'debug' or higher - that is, all logging outputs will be written to our log file.

 ~~~
 $ cat log.txt